josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 Once our new component is saved, let's go back to `__layout.svelte` and use it!

 As with most frameworks, you'll need to `import` any component you want to use.
-So let's create a `<script>` tag in our `__layout.svelte` file to handle that.
-(I personally prefer it at the top of the file, but you don't have to; Svelte gives you the freedom to arrange your files however you like.)
+That means we'll need to add a `<script>` tag to our layout.
+(I personally prefer it at the top of the file, but Svelte gives you the freedom to arrange components however you like.)

 ```svelte
 <!-- __layout.svelte -->